 This picture has now been eroded in virtually all respects (see also Blau 2004).
 First, not only have small nationalist parties been regularly represented in the House of Commons since the 1970s, but more recently the system has also become less effective at discriminating against the Liberal Democrats - albeit still giving them less than half their proportionate share of seats.
 Second, the exaggerative quality of the system has declined significantly.
-True, the decline has been stemmed and reversed somewhat at recent elections, but the exaggerative quality of the system now exhibits a major bias in favor of Labour such that there is no guarantee that the party with most votes will secure most seats.
+True, the decline has been stemmed and reversed somewhat at recent elections, but the exaggerative quality of the system is still well below that which pertained in the 1950s.
+Third, the system now exhibits a major bias in favor of Labour such that there is no guarantee that the party with most votes will secure most seats.